Open-Mobile-Kit/codebase_android/docs/INTRODUCTION.md

 -   **Screen**: A Composable function that displays the UI based on the current state and sends events to the BLoC.

 To learn more about building screens, please read the [Screen Implementation Guide](screen_implementation.md).

-## 🎨 UI and Theming

-The UI is built entirely with Jetpack Compose.
-We have a custom theme that can be easily configured to match your brand.
-See the `ui/theme` package for more details.

 ## 🧪 Testing